Melbourne gangland killings: Groups and factions

+Melbourne based criminal family involved in drug trafficking, arms dealing, armed robbery, pimping.
+Led by Kath Pettingill.

 Investigation

 The Purana Task Force was established by Victoria Chief Commissioner of Police Christine Nixon in 2003 to investigate the Melbourne gangland killings and major drug syndicates.
 The taskforce enjoyed success in investigating and halting the killings, despite initially being pushed for staff.
 In 2008, following the halt in killings, the purview of the task force was expanded.

 Investigations were initially hampered by a "code of silence", with few organised crime figures willing to risk their lives to provide details to state and federal authorities but they were able to cultivate informers and protected witnesses from within the criminal community although Victoria's state police have lamented the death of gang figures who were killed before they were able to aid their investigation.
 The use of one of those informers, barrister Nicola Gobbo, led to multiple court cases including the High Court of Australia decision AB v CD, a Royal Commission and placing hundreds of convictions in doubt.

 During the existence of the Purana taskforce it was led by a number of different officers including: